 Alex@Maculetz BartisUtilities % swift package init — type library

 When you look into your project, you should see that

 3. a.
 At this point, it’s time to close our existing Xcode because we’re going to generate a new

 swift package generate-xcodeproj

-and you should see a successful output
+You should see a successful output like this:

 Alex@Maculetz BartisUtilities % swift package generate-xcodeproj